• Facebook

 “I couldn’t be prouder of Karen’s accomplishments,” Florida SBDC at USF Regional Director, Carl Hadden, said.
 “Karen’s passion to help her clients reach their full potential is infectious.
 Her clients consistently share their gratitude for her guidance, professionalism and expertise.”

 Krymski was also recognized at the Network conference with a Laura Subal Lifetime Achievement Award for helping Florida’s small businesses obtain more than $100 million in contracts to date.
-Yolanda Cowart, procurement specialist at the Florida PTAC at Pinellas County Economic Development office, received a Laura Subal Lifetime Achievement Award for securing more than $50 million in contracts for Florida small businesses to date.
+Yolanda Goodloe, procurement specialist at the Florida PTAC at Pinellas County Economic Development office, received a Laura Subal Lifetime Achievement Award for securing more than $50 million in contracts for Florida small businesses to date.

 Additional regional award winners for the Florida SBDC at USF, include: